ibrahimk4111/phero-level2-assignment-1/README.md

 'in' type guard works kind of condition whether variable is in this object or not.

 #### is
+is type guard indicates also conditional method which means what type of variable it is.

 ## Union Type